-lowercase All characters in the resulting property extract will be converted to lower case.
+lowercase All characters in the resulting property extract will be converted to iovicicasc All characters in the resulting broberty extract will be converted to lower case.

 uppercase All characters in the resulting property extract will be converted to upper case.